December 20 - January 26 - The break between the end of fall semester and the start of spring semester

 - Fill out and submit an online forwarding address form.
 Be sure to use your middle name or initial on your forwarding address form.

-If you remain a registered student and move to non-RIT housing (this includes your parent/guardian’s home), you will be charged a termination fee for breaking your 2012–2013 academic year housing contract.
-The termination fee is one half of your quarterly rent.
+If you remain a registered student and move to non-RIT housing (this includes your parent/guardian’s home), you will be charged a termination fee for breaking your 2013–2014 academic year housing contract.
+The termination fee is one half of your semester's rent.

-The residence halls close for the holiday break period at 8:00 p.m. on Saturday, December 22, 2012.
-No access to the buildings will be allowed prior to Saturday, January 5, 2013 at 2:00 p.m.
-Students must vacate their rooms and the residence halls by this time.
+Residence halls close for break/intersession at 10:00 a.m., Friday, December 20.
+Residents must vacate their rooms and leave the residence halls by this time.
 Please schedule your travel plans accordingly.
-You do not have to take your belongings with you when you leave for break; however, RIT Housing Operations and RIT are not liable if anything is missing and/or damaged upon your return.
+No access to the building will be allowed prior to Monday, January 20, 2014.
 Residence Life staff will check all rooms during this break.
+You do not have to take your belongings with you when you leave for break; however RIT is not liable if anything is missing or damaged upon your return.

 Storage is not permitted in any RIT housing area.
 You are responsible for removing all of your items from RIT housing when you check-out and vacate the space.
 You may not leave any items behind for current or new roommates to use or watch over.